-Sam & Max: The Penal Zone Review - Gameplay
+Sam & Max: The Penal Zone Review – Gameplay (4 out of 5)

 For those new to the series, Sam & Max is a point and click adventure game based around the adventures of the “Freelance Police” officers, Sam and Max.
 You walk around their chaotic world full of eccentric characters and homages to try and solve cases by coming up with some creative solutions to weird puzzles.

 This one actually has a fairly noticeable shift in gameplay thanks to a complete overhaul of the interface.
 It is now completely 3D.
 You maneuver around the new system for environments using either the WASD keys or by click and dragging the mouse around the screen.
 You still do the bulk of the game by clicking on interesting things though.

 The other big change is that you can now swap into Max’s view.
 More importantly, you can swap to Max’s view and use his new psychic powers.
 The big puzzle for the series appears to be these strange magical toys that give powers to special people.
 For now, this means that Max gets some cool abilities.
 They’ve revealed four so far, only we only get brief access to two of them.
 Max gains the ability to teleport to any phone number that he knows, which is used for puzzles and fast travel in the world for when you don’t want to walk to the Desoto.
 He has the power to use some magic silly putty to turn into anything in a picture.
 There are also some magic cards that let you read minds.